ringcentral/engage-voice-api-docs/docs/basics/uris.md

-# Methods, Endpoints and Parameters of the Engage Voice API
+# Methods, Endpoints and Parameters of the RingCX API

-This guide describes the fundamentals of the Engage Voice API and is a useful to developers wishing to understand its conventions and usage guidelines.
+This guide describes the fundamentals of the RingCX API and is a useful to developers wishing to understand its conventions and usage guidelines.

 ## Resources and Parameters

-Every entity in the Engage Voice API is represented with a certain resource identified by a specific URI.
+Every entity in the RingCX API is represented with a certain resource identified by a specific URI.
 The structure of a URI is similar to that of a web page's URL.
 The URI syntax is represented by the following scheme:

 `<protocol> :// <hostname> [: <port>] / <path> [? <query>] [# <fragment>]`